— Breed of the Month —

 All dogs need some form of training and education.
 Love is vital to the bond you and your dog share, but on its own and without all the other elements of a strong relationship, your dog won’t feel fully fulfilled.

-Hear from Bark Busters Clients: Training a Border Collie
+Hear from Bark Busters Clients Who Have a Border Collie

 I called Karen after adopting a young border collie mix that immediately began to show resource guarding and growled and barked at visitors and the neighborhood children.
 I called Bark Busters as I was very concerned and had read good reviews.
 I’ve had decades of dogs and dog training but I knew I needed serious help.
 Karen is fantastic!
 The training method is humane, smart and powerful.
 I was no longer a treat puppet for my dog but a pack leader.
 With just the first session there was a tremendous improvement.
 Several sessions later, I now have a sweet docile dog who looks to me for guidance and is calm and not stressed.
 She doesn’t need to challenge me and feels safe with my command.
 She lets the neighborhood kids pet her and enjoys it immensely.
 Karen is calm, direct but very considerate and truly the best I’ve worked with and and the method works.